Nicholasdgiles/nicholasgiles.github.io/_posts/2021-11-10-plantcare.markdown

   - reminding each other to take care of their plants

 ### Survey
-I then conducted survey in order to validate the findings I gathered from the cultural probe as well as to further dig into plantcare motivations, emotions, and shared responsibilities.
+I then conducted a survey in order to validate the findings I gathered from the cultural probe, as well as to further dig into plantcare motivations, emotions, and shared responsibilities.
 I was able to recruit 35 participants and asked them to fill out a 10 question survey on Qualtrics.

 **Key Findings:**
 - A majority of respondents (76.92%) require support from others with caring for their plants.